daschl/tsic-rs/README.md

 - [DelayUs]
 - [InputPin]

+Also, if you want it to manage your VDD as well (recommended), then:

+- [OutputPin]

 ## Code of Conduct

 We abide by the [Contributor Covenant][cc] and ask that you do as well.